louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Patient needs for information on ULT attributes

 Ten potentially important attributes of ULT (table 1) were selected from high-quality DAs retrieved from the literature search and were used in the NGT meetings.
 Four NGT meetings were organised within total 20 gout patients.
-Patients were 60±12 years old, 18 (90%) were men, disease duration was 4.1±4.9 years and 18 (90%)) used currently ULT.
+Patients were 60 ± 12 years old, 18 (90%) were men, disease duration was 4.1 ± 4.9 years and 18 (90%)) used currently ULT.
 Of note, one patient did not participate in the ranking experiment, as he trusted his physician to make the best choice for him personally.

 Table 1
-Initial and final sum score and ranking by patients and final ranking by rheumatologists of the attributes during the nominal group technique meetings (order of attributes according to patients’ final rank)
+Initial and final sum score and ranking by patients and final ranking by rheumatologists of the attributes during the nominal group technique meetings (order of attributes according to patients' final rank)

 Table 1 presents the result of the initial and final ranking.
 Based on a gap in the final sum score, it was agreed to include the six highest ranked attributes (effectiveness, side effects, interactions with concomitant medications, biological mechanism of action, frequency of administration and requirement for combination ULT therapy) in the DA.
 Patients agreed effectiveness to be the most important goal of a treatment:

-‘Actually, as a patient, you always want that the complaints for which you visit the doctor to stop.
+'Actually, as a patient, you always want that the complaints for which you visit the doctor to stop.
 That can be pain or other complaints.
-Then you are satisfied and afterwards you will probably continue to look at whether it is harmful to your body or side effects and costs for people and yourself’.
+Then you are satisfied and afterwards you will probably continue to look at whether it is harmful to your body or side effects and costs for people and yourself'.

 However, when using daily ULT for long periods of time, patients felt strongly the drug should be safe and have no interactions with concomitant medications:

-‘Imagine I get something prescribed now but I also take something else that can clash.
+'Imagine I get something prescribed now but I also take something else that can clash.
 Does that work together?
-So I think that’s pretty important’.
+So I think that's pretty important'.

 When continuing the discussion of the specific information on effectiveness (attribute ranked first), patients revealed both sUA target achievement and gout flare recurrence as most important as these were applicable to all patients.
 For side effects, it was preferred to be informed about the type of side effects in relation to the frequency.
 Patients also expressed the need for general gout information (eg, causes and risk factors) and information about lifestyle and need for flare prophylaxis.
 Finally, patients preferred the visualisation of risk communication on the most important outcome as icon arrays.